BonnyAD9/uamp/other/manpages/uamp1.md

 configuration path with `uamp config -p`.

 If you wan't to edit the configuration you can use `uamp config`.
 This will open the configuration in your default text editor.
+For detailed decription of configuration see *uamp(5)*.

 Running instances of uamp will get notified when the configuration file changes and they will automatically reload their configuration.